GaoJianJerry/j-counter/README.md

         /**
          * The summary object is like this:
          * {
-         *      hour: number, // the timestamp value of the hour
+         *      hour: number, // the timestamp value of the hour (minute, second and millisecond are 0)
          *      minute: number, // 0 - 59, stands for the minute
          *      peak: number, // the peak count during the minute
          *      avg: number, // the average count during the minute